Skip to content

 • barriers for females included lack of time and cost of activities.

 To address the inequity, council introduced a Sports Ground and Pavilion Allocation Policy.
-The policy requested clubs to be inclusive of women, juniors, people with a disability and people from culturally diverse communities, or risk losing allocation of a ground to a club who is being inclusive.
-This is the first council in Victoria to prioritise the allocation and use of sporting grounds and pavilions to clubs which demonstrate inclusiveness of women and girls.
+The policy requested clubs to be inclusive of women, juniors, people with a disability and people from culturally diverse communities, or risk losing allocation of a ground to a club that is being inclusive.
+This was the first council in Victoria to prioritise the allocation and use of sporting grounds and pavilions to clubs that demonstrate inclusion of women and girls.

 • junior sides and registered community sport development programs for juniors